Bill

 AI Summary

-This bill establishes comprehensive guidelines for step therapy protocols in health insurance programs, specifically targeting the State Health Benefits Program (SHBP), School Employees Health Benefits Program (SEHBP), and Medicaid.
-Step therapy is a process where patients are required to try one or more prescription drugs before insurance will cover a drug selected by their healthcare provider.
-The bill mandates that step therapy protocols must be based on high-quality, scientifically developed clinical practice guidelines created by multidisciplinary expert panels that minimize conflicts of interest and rely on objective data.
-Healthcare providers can request exceptions to step therapy protocols if the required drug could cause harm, is expected to be ineffective, or if previous formulary drugs have been unsuccessful.
-The bill requires insurance carriers to provide a clear, accessible process for requesting these exceptions, with decisions to be made within 24 hours for urgent requests and 72 hours for non-urgent requests.
-Carriers must also make their clinical review criteria publicly available and publish statistics about step therapy exception approvals and denials.
-The goal is to balance cost control with patient safety, ensuring that treatment decisions prioritize individual patient needs while maintaining transparency in the drug prescription process.
-The provisions will take effect on January 1, 2026, applying to all new and renewed insurance contracts.
+This bill establishes comprehensive guidelines for step therapy protocols in New Jersey's State Health Benefits Program (SHBP), School Employees Health Benefits Program (SEHBP), and Medicaid, aiming to protect patients from potentially harmful or ineffective prescription drug sequences.
+The legislation requires that step therapy protocols be based on scientifically rigorous clinical practice guidelines developed by multidisciplinary expert panels, with strict requirements for managing conflicts of interest and ensuring objectivity.
+Health care providers and patients will have a clear, accessible process to request exceptions to step therapy protocols when the required medications could cause adverse reactions, be ineffective, or are inappropriate for a specific patient's medical condition.
+Managed care organizations and vendors must provide a transparent exception request process, with decisions to be made within 24 hours for urgent requests and 72 hours for non-urgent requests.
+The bill mandates that these organizations make their clinical review criteria publicly available, consider the needs of atypical patient populations, and publish statistics about step therapy exception request approvals and denials.
+Importantly, the legislation preserves healthcare providers' ability to prescribe medications they determine to be medically appropriate and does not prevent the use of generic equivalents or biosimilar products.
+The bill will take effect on January 1, 2026, applying to all new and renewed insurance contracts and policies.

 Committee Categories